-When installing a double garage door, is it necessary to install a 3/4 horsepower motor? | Yes, always | 6% | Yes, in some cases.
-It depends on the weight of the door. | 45% | No, a 1/2 Horsepower door will work fine. | 45% | Not sure | 3% | | | Question: When installing a double garage door, is it necessary to install a 3/4 horsepower motor?
-Top Answer (45% of 31 votes): No, a 1/2 Horsepower door will work fine. .
+When installing a double garage door, is it necessary to install a 3/4 horsepower motor? | Yes, always | 9% | Yes, in some cases.
+It depends on the weight of the door. | 45% | No, a 1/2 Horsepower door will work fine. | 42% | Not sure | 3% | | | Question: When installing a double garage door, is it necessary to install a 3/4 horsepower motor?
+Top Answer (45% of 33 votes): Yes, in some cases.
+It depends on the weight of the door..

-Answer: No, a 1/2 Horsepower door will work fine.
+Answer: Yes, in some cases.
+It depends on the weight of the door.
+Explanation: The weight of the door determines the power requirement of the motor. | DRS - Diversified Residential services, LLC | Answer: Yes, always Explanation: Installing a 3/4 horsepower (HP) motor for a double garage door is not always necessary, but it is highly recommended in many cases.
+The decision depends on factors such as the door's size, weight, and material. | Triple A Garage Doors | Answer: No, a 1/2 Horsepower door will work fine.
 Explanation: No matter if it's a single or double door once installed properly the springs should be doing 90% of the work. | L.A.
-Mechanical Contractors | Answer: Yes, in some cases.
+Mechanical Contractors | | ProMatcher | Answer: Yes, in some cases.
 It depends on the weight of the door.
-Explanation: Most residential garage doors are fine with 1/2hp opener.
-Proper springs, rollers, balance, & usage of the door dictate if the 3/4hp motor is prefered. | Always Open Garage Door Services | Answer: Yes, in some cases.
-It depends on the weight of the door.
 Explanation: The power requires of an opener is determined by the weight of the door, not size.
-A 1/2hp opener will work great on many double doors, but even some single doors are heavy enough to need a 3/4hp opener. | A Plus 1 doors and Service | | ProMatcher | Answer: No, a 1/2 Horsepower door will work fine.
-Explanation: A 1/2 Horsepower Motor will work fine for a 2 car garage | United Garage Door | Answer: No, a 1/2 Horsepower door will work fine.
-Explanation: If you have a wooden, or insulated overhead door, you may require a larger horsepower opener, to accommodate the extra weight | Baldwin Building Improvements |
+A 1/2hp opener will work great on many double doors, but even some single doors are heavy enough to need a 3/4hp opener. | A Plus 1 doors and Service | Answer: Yes, always Explanation: that will extend the life of the opener and insure proper opening and safety | R.S.
+CONSTRUCTION AND HANDYMAN SERVICES | Answer: No, a 1/2 Horsepower door will work fine.
+Explanation: A 1/2 Horsepower Motor will work fine for a 2 car garage | United Garage Door | | ProMatcher |

 |